Guocork/Guocork/README.md

 A full stack developer and slasher.

-- 🌱 I’m currently learning Web3
+- 🌱 I am interested in AI and web3

 - 🔭 I firmly believe that technology can change the world